 He said that the concert will be launched on April 27 at Holiday Inn Hotel.
 “The VVIP group made up of Zeal, Prodigal and Reggie has a lot coming up and very soon Ghanaians are going to experience it,” Zeal told Showbiz.

-Initially known as VIP, the group started with other members like Friction and Promzy who later left to pursue other interests.
+Initially known as VIP, the group started with other members like Friction and Promzy who later left to pursue other interest.

 Undoubtedly, the group has come a long way and its name will be written in gold in Ghanaian music history.